The mind of the scholar, if he would leave it large and liberal, should come in contact with other minds.

 — Lao Tzu

-Abu Siddik is an Assistant Professor (Stage II), Department of English, Falakata College, Alipurduar, West Bengal, India.
+Abu Siddik is an Assistant Professor , formerly taught at Falakata College, Alipurduar, presently working at Plassey College, Nadia, West Bengal, India.
 He has been teaching since 2010.
 He did his Ph.
 D on William Faulkner in 2014.
 He is the Coordinator of IQAC of the college.
-His areas of interest include American Literature, Postcolonial Literature, Cultural Studies, Subaltern Studies, Literary and Cultural Theories, and Creative Writing.
+He is a short fiction writer, poet, essayist and reviewer.
+His areas of interest include African Literature, American Literature, Postcolonial Literature, Cultural Studies, Subaltern Studies, Violence Studies Literary and Cultural Theories, and Creative Writing.

 Why I write?